EmreOvunc/eLdap-Ldap-Search-and-Filter/README.md

 # eLdap-Ldap-Search-and-Filter
 eLdap is a tool that helps users searching and filtering queries in Ldap environment.

+- [x] Ldap search & filter options are added.
+- [x] Ldap injection payloads are added.
-+ Ldap injection will be added.
+- [ ] Ldap injection will be added.
-+ Ldap vulnerabilities will be added.
+- [ ] Ldap vulnerabilities will be added.

 ## Installation
 ```